 If you’ve seen a snail without a shell, you’re looking at the snail’s cousin, the slug, which usually doesn’t have a shell.
 The empty shells you have lying around are those of snails that are dead.

 Snails don’t outgrow their shell!
 They don’t even move into new ones.
 If fall out of the shell, they are bound to die soon.
-Calcium intake also helps strengthen the snail’s shell.
-The land snails, sea snails and freshwater snails include about 43,000 known species.

 Why do snails come out of their shell?

-Search for food
+Quest for food

 Then, do snails die when their shell is broken?